barrysteyn/node-scrypt/Readme.md

 Here are some pros and cons for using it:

+###The Three Tweakable Inputs
+**Note**: This is a very important section to understand.
+The three tweakable inputs mentioned above are actually just *human understandable* outputs for the internal scrypt cryptographic function.
+These inputs (as defined in the [scrypt paper](http://www.tarsnap.com/scrypt/scrypt.pdf) are as follows:

+1. **N** - general work factor, iteration count.
+2. **r** - blocksize in use for underlying hash; fine-tunes the relative memory-cost.
+3. **p** - parallelization factor; fine-tunes the relative cpu-cost.

+Values for *maxtime*, *maxmemfrac* and *maxmem* are translated into the above values, which are then fed to the scrypt function.
+The translation function also takes into account the CPU and Memory capabilities of a machine.
+Therefore values of *N*,*r* and *p* may differ for different machines that have different specs.

 ###Pros

 * It is being actively used in production at [Tarsnap](http://www.tarsnap.com/).